Congratulations on being nominated for a Signature Scholarship at Holy Cross College!

 St. André Bessette Award

-Holy Cross College has collaborated with Nelnet and Notre Dame Federal Credit Union (NDFCU) to provide payment plans for students.
+Holy Cross College has collaborated with Nelnet and Notre Dame Federal Credit Union (NDFCU) to provide semesterly payment plans for students.
 Using a payment plan allows students to cover their semester bill by making monthly installments over the semester.
-Payment plans are only for (1) semester.
-A student will pay a non-refundable enrollment plan fee to set up a payment plan for each semester.
-The non-refundable enrollment fee and the down payment are payable at the time the plan is set up.
+Payment plans are only for one semester at a time.
+A nonrefundable enrollment fee is required to set up a payment plan for each semester.
+The nonrefundable enrollment fee and the down payment are due at the time the plan is set up.

 |Last Day to Enroll||Required Down Payment||Number of Payments||Months of Payments|